odersky/sips/drafts/inlinemacros.md

 of function applications under inlining: A function call should have the same semantics with respect to side effects independently on whether the function was made `inline` or not.

-   After the rewriting is complete, the result of the rewriting is forcibly upcast to the type of the original expression.
-This mechanism works exactly the same as the mechanism of blackbox macro expansion in Scala 2.10+.

    The rewriting is done on typed trees.
 Any references from the function body to its environment will be kept in the rewritten code.
 Accessors will be added as needed to ensure that private definitions can be